-HIST 464 Culture, Money, and Power: Japanese-American Relations since 1853 (4, Sp) Examination of the role of cultural, economic, and military forces in shaping relations between two of the most important nations in the Asia/Pacific regions.
+HIST 464 Culture, Money, and Power: Japanese-American Relations since 1853 (4, Sp) Examination of the role of cultural, economic, and military forces in shaping relations between two of the most important relations between two of the most important nations in the Asia/Pacific regions.
 Recommended preparation: HIST 363 or appropriate International Relations course.